zthomae/glut/README.md

 use a string literal -- a string surrounded by double quotes.
 No brackets are interpreted as lookups inside of a string literal.

+Inside of a string literal, the escape sequences `\n` and `\t` are supported.
+All others are interpreted literally as a backslash followed by the next character.

 ## Statements

 Every statement is a global table assignment of the form `[key] =